-Functions and anatomy of the flexor digitorum longus muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the flexor digitorum longus muscle shown with 3D model animation.

 Hello everyone!
 Before we put our anatomy learning caps on, let me ask you something.
 What do you visualize when you think about the functions of a muscle?
 You're probably thinking about a red color bundle of fibers contracting or relaxing to result in some sort of movement, right?
 Well, when I think about the functions of muscle, I think about a pheasant, two feet and a dog – just like the ones you can see on your screen.
 What do these three images have in common?

 At first, it might be difficult to see the connection but after you get past the dog's gracefulness and the pheasant's sense of fashion, you can observe that they're all curling and standing on their toes.
 One muscle contributing to these actions in humans is the flexor digitorum longus and in this tutorial, we'll learn all about its functions.
 But before we dive into the nitty-gritty, let me show you the muscle first and put it into context.

 You can now see the flexor digitorum longus muscle highlighted on your screen in all its glory.
 As you can see from its location, this muscle is part of the posterior compartment of the leg.
 This compartment is in turn divided into two muscle groups – a superficial one and a deep one.
 The muscle in question – the flexor digitorum longus – is part of the deep muscle group which is situated below the superficial subcompartment.
 So, how important are the muscles of the posterior compartment including the flexor digitorum longus?

 In short, very.
 Without them, you won't be able to walk, run, jump or balance yourself on your toes when reaching up to grab something off the top shelf.
 Now, let's get back to the flexor digitorum longus and find out a bit more about it.